Granville Sharp. Did he get us into this mess?

 (Got Questions, What is the biblical pattern of church leadership?)

 Among three office denominations, we may distinguish between those which merge pastors and teachers altogether (as the PCA) and those which distinguish between them, but under the category of one office (as the RCUS).
-It may ring a tad loose to regard “minister” as an office, since this term does not definitively correspond with particular responsibility in the New Testament, and is instead used for any kind of service.
-Granted, Ephesians 4:11 is the only instance of the term “pastor.”

 The CRC blurs the line further by employing three historic offices and one pragmatic office: